datahub-v2/frontend/docs/markdown.md

+---
+title: 5 minutes Markdown guide
+---
 Markdown is an easy-to-use markup language, used to format docs for web, using plain text.
-Used by datahub, github, bitbucket and many many more
+Used by datahub, github, bitbucket and many many more.

-# 5 minutes Markdown guide

-`example` result

 ### text: